dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/operations.md

 ### GET https://functionURL/api/user/scores/:count
 #### Description
 Gets the top 'count' scores for logged in user sorted by descending score value.
 Logged in user is defined by the `x-ms-client-principal-id` HTTP header.
+Supports paging via the `skip` query string parameter, check [here](#paging) for details.
 #### Sample HTTP response
 ```javascript
 [